GregTrevellick/FilesForEveryExtensionCreator/README.md

 ![File1](winExpl.png)

 ## Who Is This For
-* Anyone who needs a big variety of file types but hasn't the time to create by hand.
+* Anyone who needs a big variety of file types but hasn't the time to create by hand
-* Developers who need files of many different types, typically for edge-case testing of code.
+* Developers who need files of many different types, typically for edge-case testing of code
-* May be of benefit to authors of certain types of Visual Studio extensions.
+* Authors of certain types of Visual Studio extensions
-* Anyone who wants to see the associated file icon and/or program for every type of file on their system.
+* Anyone who wants to see the associated file icon and/or program for every type of file on their system

 ## Features